Strangers Again (TV series)

 Strangers Again (Korean: 남이 될 수 있을까) is a 2023 South Korean television series starring Kang So-ra and Jang Seung-jo.
 It is about the love and growth of divorce lawyers, to whom divorce is easy but separation is difficult.
 The series is an original drama of Genie TV, and is available for streaming on its platform, and on Viki in selected regions.
-It also aired from January 18 to February 22, 2023, on ENA's Wednesdays and Thursdays at 21:00 (KST) time slot.
+It also aired on ENA from January 18 to February 22, 2023, every Wednesday and Thursday at 21:00 (KST).

 Synopsis

 The series follows the story of Oh Ha-ra (Kang So-ra), a star divorce lawyer who is called the goddess of litigation, and her ex-husband Goo Eun-beom (Jang Seung-jo) who is also a talented lawyer.
 The two live as complete strangers after divorce, and reunite at the same law firm as colleagues.